Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 > NOTE: results from each individual simulation condition are saved to a local location on your device, depending on your R environment working path.
 2) `Functions for Simulation Data Gen.R` - This is a collection of support functions for the data generation mechanisms used in the main simulation script.
 > IMPORTANT: This script must be run first to load key functions required for the main simulation script into your R environment.
-3) `Streamlined Plotting Collection.R` - This produces a number of ggplots that illustrate key features of the simulation study results using the default simulation parameters.
+3) `Key Simulation Visualizations.R` - This produces a number of ggplots that visualize key analysis and observations of the simulation study results.

 ## How to run the simulation study

 1) Run `Functions for Simulation Data Gen.R`
 2) Run `Final Simulation for Manuscript.R`
-3) Run `Streamlined Plotting Collection.R`
+3) Run `Key Simulation Visualizations.R`

 Note that with the default settings, the simulation will complete only 10 replications per simulation condition.
 We start with 10 replications to allow you to run an initial pass of the simulation and code in a reasonable timeframe, to test the code in your enviroment, and familiarze yourself with the outputs.
 We recommend 500 replications in order for the Monte Carlo Standard Error of the simulation to be acceptable, which is likely to take several hours to complete.